nrctkno/php-audit-tools/README.md

 # PHP Audit tools

-This is a toolset to audit PHP projects and repositories.
+This is a set of tools for auditing PHP projects and repositories.

 ## Available tools

 ### GIT diff renderer

-Use this script to `git diff` your repositories in HTML.
-Then you can copy the text keeping the format.

-#### Purpose:
-Have you ever tried to keep the git diff's format?
-Of course you can use tools like Github compare, diffy.org, GitKraken or whatever, but you end up taking snapshots of the code (not cool).

-If we're auditing text, then we want to keep the text, right?
-This script that takes advantage of the inherent power of the native git diff command and, of course, HTML.
+This command allows you to visualize a git diff in formatted text, taking advantage of the inherent power of the native `git diff` command and HTML.

 #### Usage